-The Dubois Center at UNC Charlotte Center City Emergency Procedures http://emergency.uncc.edu/evacuation-plans The Dubois Center Active Shooter Plan is housed in the Police & Public Safety Department and active shooter response training classes are offered at both the Main Campus and the Dubois Center.
+The Dubois Center at UNC Charlotte Center City Emergency Procedures

+The Dubois Center receives emergency notification and timely warnings as all alerts are sent to student, faculty and staff of both campuses.
+The Dubois Ceter Emergency Campus Evacuation Plan is available at: https://safety.charlotte.edu/services/fire-life-safety/building-evacuation-plans.
+The Dubois Center Active Shooter Plan is housed in the Police & Public Safety Department and active shooter response training classes are offered at both the Main Campus and the Dubois Center.